What Should You Cash In First When You Retire?

 With any of these plans, you should, of course, use income splitting to best advantage and withdraw from the account of the spouse with the lowest taxable income for the year.
 This is only possible if you and your spouse have a combined financial strategy.

 In some situations—for example, if you may be eligible for the GIS—it may even be a good idea to cash in some or most of your registered funds so your GIS isn't reduced as much in subsequent years.
 Withdrawing from your TFSA is the best choice in these situations because the amounts withdrawn do not effect social or tax programs.
-Before choosing this strategy, find out if it's to your economic advantage, and talk to a financial planner if necessary.
+Before choosing this strategy, find out if it's to your advantage, and talk to a financial planner if necessary.

 Lastly, a modest $2,000 withdrawal from your RRIF beginning at 65 will make you eligible for a federal tax credit for pension income if you don't have an SPP.